QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

-The process for turning high level code into machine code differs across languages
+The process for turning high level code into machine code differs across languages.

-Let's look at some of the options and how they differ from one another
+Let's look at some of the options and how they differ from one another.

 AOT Compiled Languages
 ^^^^^^^^^^^^^^^^^^^^^^^

-Traditional compiled languages like Fortran, C and C++ are a reasonable option for writing fast code
+Traditional compiled languages like Fortran, C and C++ are a reasonable option for writing fast code.

-Indeed, the standard benchmark for performance is still well-written C or Fortran
+Indeed, the standard benchmark for performance is still well-written C or Fortran.

-These languages compile down to efficient machine code because users are forced to provide a lot of detail on data types and how the code will execute
+These languages compile down to efficient machine code because users are forced to provide a lot of detail on data types and how the code will execute.

 The compiler therefore has ample information for building the corresponding machine code ahead of time (AOT) in a way that